We don't just talk cars ... we teach how to buy them.

 Used Land Rover Range Rover Overview And Wholesale Price Sources

 Potential used Range Rover buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.

 Land Rover has become known for producing luxury SUVs with outstanding off-road capabilities.
 In fact, the Range Rover is one of the most capable off-road vehicles at any price.

 For those shopping for a used Range Rover, here's some background information that may help you narrow down your choices:

-The current version (third generation) of the Range Rover was introduced for the 2003 model year and has carried through until the total redesign for 2013.
+The third generation of the Range Rover was introduced for the 2003 model year and has carried through until the total redesign for 2013.
 This version was actually engineered during the brief time that BMW owned Land Rover.
 The result is unibody construction and a fully independent suspension which accounts for its soft, luxurious drive on pavement while still maintaining its rough and ready driving ability.

 Up until 2005, the engine was also sourced from BMW: a 4.4-liter V8 with 282 horsepower.
 In 2006, its new parent, Ford, replaced the engine with one sourced from Jaguar on what is now the HSE model, a 4.4-liter with 305 horsepower ... still not too shabby.
 The Supercharged model has a 4.2 liter engine good for 400 ponies.